Bionif92/Cursos-de-Programacion/Javascript.md

 In Max's example, core-js wasn't added to the bundle because the navigator api was not supported in older browsers anyway.
 But he added `console.log(new Promise()), and that was enough to see core-js added to the bundle.

-If we'r using 3rd part packages, well, babel won't scan them, so let's add them all!
+If we'r using 3rd part packages, well, babel won't scan them, so let's add them all to make sure :

 ```js
 // webpack.config.prod.js